rwilliams/jrubywiki/Signal-Handling.md

 JRuby supports the same `Signal` API that CRuby does, but there will be differences due to how various JVMs use those signals internally.
 Signals that are captured by the JVM will generally not be available for JRuby programs.

-In some cases, as with Hotspot (OpenJDK/OracleJDK) there may be ways to reduce JVM signal usage (e.g. the `-Xrs` flag for Hotspot).
+In some cases there may be ways to reduce JVM signal usage (e.g. the `-Xrs` flag).

 Details about how Hotspot uses signals can be found here: http://www.oracle.com/technetwork/java/javase/signals-139944.html#gbzbl